How to Get Into Drexel Medical School

 ELAM Program: the Executive Leadership in Academic Medicine fellowship for women faculty in schools of medicine, dentistry, public health, and pharmacy to develop skills needed to navigate the healthcare environment as a woman.

-ELH Program: the Executive Leadership in Health Care fellowship for women in mid-senior level positions that desire executive leadership positions.
+ELH Program: the Executive Leadership in Health Care fellowship for women in mid-senior level positions who desire executive leadership positions.

 ELATES Program: the Executive Leadership IN Academic Technology, Engineering, and Science program to promote senior women faculty.